dimanikulin/fva/FVADocMD/VIEWFUNCTIONAL.md

     B(Processing) --> C(Data and Configuration)
 ```
 TBD - describe why layered arch and why not SOA

-## Logging
-All the main components interact with the Logging component to log the important events during processing.
-During logging the logging component uses a "log level" setting got from FVAConfigurator.
-The log shall be present as a CSV file with name of component it was created by.
-The format of log file shall be following:
-TBD

 ### ([UI](https://en.wikipedia.org/wiki/User_interface))layer
 The photo album owner interacts with the system through the user interface ([UI](https://en.wikipedia.org/wiki/User_interface)) layer components.